 The international fight against marine litter

 Various European countries and the States bordering the North-East Atlantic have set out arrangements for international cooperation to protect the marine environment in this region.
 The Convention for the Protection of the Marine Environment of the North-East Atlantic, known as the OSPAR Convention, aims to prevent and eliminate marine pollution resulting from human activities.
 The OSPAR Regional Action Plan (adopted under this Convention) also includes actions to combat marine litter.
-The actions of our country are particularly striking. - What measures are the Belgian authorities implementing?

 -